Closed until Monday, Schedule a callback

 The other type of equity release is called a home reversion plan; it's usually for people 65 or over.

-You'll no longer be the legal owner of your home but you can continue to live in the property until you or the last remaining applicant pass away or move into long-term care.
+You'll no longer be the legal owner of your home but you remain as beneficial owner of your home with a guaranteed lifetime lease to continue to live there until you or the last remaining applicant pass away or move into long-term care.

 Both types of equity release give you access to funds based on the value of your home and let you continue living in your home.
 There are a few key differences between them for you to consider, though.